theawaisahmadkhan/Google-Play-Store-Scrapper-Selenium-Python/README.md

 Run the script:

 python Google Play store Scrap.py
-After execution, the script will fetch the desired app's information and save it in a CSV file named app_data.csv.
+After execution, the script will fetch the desired app's information and save it in a CSV file named scraping_playstore.csv.